top of page

 Note: The old fashioned looking water bib next to the water valves is unique in that when you pull the handle up you get water for the hose, but when you turn it off it not only shuts off the water, but bleeds all the water out of the hose (underground), so it doesn't freeze in the winter.

-Heaters & Thermostat
+Heaters and Thermostat

 Internet Service